Prescription error led to permanent problems

 David had a history of deep-vein thromboses (DVTs) and atrial fibrillation (AF) and was on a long-term prescription for warfarin.
 He had been taking it for many years and his medication was well-managed.

-After his GP suspected David had a perianal abscess, he was referred to hospital, where he was diagnosed with a perianal haematoma and quite correctly, the hospital suspended his warfarin whilst they treated that haematoma.
+After his GP suspected David had a perianal abscess, he was referred to hospital, where he was diagnosed with a perianal haematoma.
+Quite correctly, the hospital suspended his warfarin whilst they treated that haematoma.
 The hospital made a note in his medical records that he was to re-start the warfarin the following evening.

-But, after the procedure and over the next four months, blood continued to ooze from the wound, and David’s GP repeatedly advised him to stay off the warfarin and prescribed him Clopidogrel as an alternative.
+But, after the procedure and over the next four months, blood continued to ooze from the wound, and David’s GP repeatedly advised him to not take warfarin and prescribed him Clopidogrel as an alternative.

 He continued with the Clopidogrel until he developed severe pain in his right shoulder, with a cold and pulseless arm.
 He was immediately rushed to hospital, where he was scanned and diagnosed with blocked arteries, severely limiting the blood supply to his hand.
 David had surgery to unblock the arteries and was then prescribed warfarin again.